Family Reunification Visa - Guide

 As well as being a non-EU national, you must show that you are financially stable and have sufficient means to look after you and your family members/dependants, no criminal record and do not suffer any illness that could pose a threat to public health.
 Your family member will also need to pay the visa fee on presentation of the documents to the consular office and a medical certificate that complies with the requirements set by the Spanish Consulate and Immigration Office (see section below).

-To check the full list of requirements and documents you will need to present, please check the consular guide on the family reunification visa* (the English version starts on page 5, and the list of requirements and documents on page 5-6).
+To check the full list of requirements and documents you will need to present, please check the consular guide on the family reunification visa*

 *This document is from the London consulate, so if you are applying for the family reunification visa from a different country, some details might differ slightly.
 We advise checking with the particular consular authority in your region*.

 You need a medical certificate which states that you do not “suffer any of the illnesses which may cause grave public health risks in accordance with the International Sanitary Regulations 2005”.
 The certificate should be issued no later than 3 months prior to the date of the application, along with your other documents.
 If issued by a doctor from your country, the certificate must be translated into Spanish by a sworn translator.